Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

 - **Private entity intersection and alignment** - before the training takes place we need to make sure that all of the parties involved share the same sample space and these samples are aligned during the training.
 Our samples provide these guarantees by design but please make sure it's true for your custom data.
 This can be achieved by, for example, providing preprocessing step before training

 Afterwards, we can continue with regular training loop:
-- **Forward pass in contributors** - all contributors, and optionally host, performs forward pass on their part of the model with features they own
+- **Forward pass in contributors** - all contributors, and optionally host, perform forward pass on their part of the model with features they own
 - **Intermediate outputs transfer** - all outputs from previous step are sent to the host that performs an aggregation (for simplicity sake we make use of mean operation)
 - **Loss computation** - host performs either forward pass on its part of network or just passes aggregated outputs of previous step through an activation function followed by loss computation
-- **Gradients computation** - if host own some part of the network, it performs backward pass, followed by computing gradients w.r.t inputs in all cases
+- **Gradients computation** - if host owns some part of the network, it performs backward pass, followed by computing gradients w.r.t inputs in all cases
 - **Gradient transfer** - all contributors, and optionally host, receives gradients w.r.t. their intermediate outputs
 - **Backward pass** - gradients are used to perform backward pass and update the network weights